-The following currently known Hartselle City and Morgan County economic factors were considered as we move into the 2020-2021 fiscal year.
+The following currently known Hartselle City and Morgan County economic factors were considered as we move into the 2022-2023 fiscal year.

-Population - The latest annual population estimate published by the Census Bureau as of July 1, 2017 reports Hartselle City at 14,373, a 0.6% increase over the last official census year 2010 population of 14,255.
+Population - The latest annual population estimate published by the Census Bureau as of July 1, 2021 reports Hartselle City at 15,549, an 9.08% increase over the last official census year 2010 population of 14,255.
 Hartselle City Schools' enrollment figures have remained steady during the last 10 years but have trended upward in the last few years.

-Property Taxes - The 2020 fiscal year will continue the annual property tax reappraisal for Morgan County; consequently, property tax revenues for the 2021 budget year were estimated with a conservative increase.
+Property Taxes - The 2022 fiscal year will continue the annual property tax reappraisal for Morgan County; consequently, property tax revenues for the 2023 budget year were estimated with a conservative increase.

-Unemployment - The unemployment rate in Morgan County for December 2020 was 2.80%, which is an increase from the December 2019 2.20%.
-Morgan County's unemployment rate was lower than the state's average unemployment rate of 3.9% and lower than the national rate of 6.7% for December 2020.
+Unemployment - The unemployment rate in Morgan County for February 2022 was 2.4%, which is an increase from the December 2021 of 0.3%.
+Morgan County's unemployment rate was lower than the state's average unemployment rate of 3% and lower than the national rate of 6.0% for February 2022.